felixwatts/farm/MarketGardening.md

 ## No Dig Permanent Raised Beds

 In this system, 75cm wide permanent beds are formed with 25cm paths in between.
 The beds are never dug or tilled, instead weeds are initially killed by a thick mulch of compost over winter and are subsequently suppressed by hand weeding, intensive spacings that out-compete weeds and subsequent additions of compost mulch.
+A [Broadfork](#broadfork) is used to decompact and aerate the soil without turning it.

+Digging is avoided for several reasons:

+1. It is unnecessary work
+1. Turning the soil actually kills a lot of the soil life, especially the fungal mycelium
+1. Turning the earth increases oxidation which releases carbon from the soil in the form of CO2, contributing to climate change and reducing the valuable carbon content of the soil
+1. Disturbing the soil brings weed seeds to the surface and creates the perfect conditions for pioneer species (aka weeds)

 The 75cm bed width is used for two reasons, first it is easy to straddle for comfortable working, secondly, there is a set of recently developed tools that are all designed to work with 75cm (30in) beds.